 Neil is skilled in many aspects of research and evaluation, covering both quantitative and qualitative methods.
 He trained as an economist and statistician and has strong skills in data management, manipulation and advanced analysis techniques.
-He also takes a lead role in the company in the design and implementation of surveys and data collection exercises.
-These include both small-scale targeted consultations with specific communities and large-scale multi-country, multi-language online surveys involving question logic and routing.
-Neil also has extensive experience of conducting interviews with a broad range of stakeholders at various levels and across many subject areas, and has developed a large number of in-depth case studies focusing on topics ranging from the UK Science Research Investment Fund and technology transfer offices in European HEIs, to European Innovation Sectoral Leaders and service sector users of standards within different countries.
+He takes a lead role in the company in the design and implementation of surveys and data collection exercises.
+Neil also has extensive experience of conducting interviews with a broad range of stakeholders at various levels and across many subject areas, and has developed a large number of in-depth case studies focusing on topics ranging from the UK Science Research Investment Fund and technology transfer offices, to European innovation leaders and users of standards.

 Neil is British and a fluent English speaker.
-He holds a Post Graduate Certificate in Local and Regional Economic Development from the Institute of Economic Development Trust, as well as a BSc (Hons) Degree in Economics from the University of York.
+He holds a Post Graduate Certificate in Local and Regional Economic Development from the Institute of Economic Development Trust, as well as a BSc (Hons) Degree in Economics from the University of York, and a Level 3 Certificate in Management.
 He joined Technopolis at the beginning of 2006, having previously focused on economic development, regeneration, labour market and skills research.